MicrosoftDocs/PlayReady/Docs/Packaging/content-packaging-and-delivery.md

 # Content Packaging and Delivery

-The basic capability of PlayReady is to protect content from unauthorized use, or unwanted malicious attacks.
+The basic capability of PlayReady is to protect content from unauthorized use.
 To do this, your content must first be encrypted, and an associated PlayReady Header be inserted in the content.
 The system that does this operation is the packager, also known as the encryptor, which is sometimes integrated with the encoder.

 This topic describes various ways to encrypt and deliver your content using PlayReady.